-The offer from your insurer for you to renew your policy with them – it will also show any increase in the cost of your premium.
+The offer from your insurer for you to renew your policy with them – it will also show an increase in the cost of your premium.

 Schedule of insurance

-The document that describes the details of the cover your insurer provides – as well as the information that you’ve given them.
+The Schedule of Insurance is the document that describes the details of your cover and the information that you’ve given your insurers.